PeterTheDev330/PeterTheDev330/README.md

 ## Hi there 👋

+My name is **Peter Simpanzye**.

+I am a student doing my Bachelor of Science in Computer Science, with an aspiration of becoming a **Software Engineer**, with a reputable name that speaks for itself.
 <!--
 **PeterTheDev330/PeterTheDev330** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.